Can dogs eat rice?

 Can dogs eat uncooked rice?

-Here is where we depart from the standard “sure, dogs can have rice” guidance.
+Here, we depart from the standard “sure; dogs can have rice” guidance.
 Dogs should not eat uncooked rice.

 What is the standard advice when you drop your phone into water?
 Bury it in rice for a day or two, right?
 That’s because rice acts as a kind of desiccant, absorbing whatever moisture is around.

-This happens in your dog’s stomach too, where there is plenty of water to absorb.
-The problem is there’s a good chance the rice will absorb too much water and rice tends to expand as it absorbs moisture.
+This also happens in your dog’s stomach, where there is plenty of water to absorb.
+The problem is there’s a good chance the rice will absorb too much water, and rice tends to expand as it absorbs moisture.

 The result can be a dehydrated pooch with a very, very full belly.
 This will depend on how much rice was eaten, of course.

-You’ll want to ensure you have some water available for your dog to drink so it doesn’t get dehydrated.
+You’ll want to ensure you have some water for your dog to drink so it doesn’t get dehydrated.
 At the same time, understand that this may cause bouts of indigestion, diarrhea, or constipation.
-Different dogs will show different outcomes so be on the watch for anything unusual.
+Different dogs will show different outcomes, so watch for anything unusual.

 Quick summary: Dogs should not eat uncooked rice.